schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vampire

-A criminal justice teacher seals a outing at a opening.
+A criminal justice teacher seals an outing at an opening.

 ## Deliverance

-A irresolute survey researcher irritates a insensible taker at a despairing salon.
+A irresolute survey researcher irritates an insensible taker at a despairing salon.

 ## Machinery

-A blaster confuses a memorable cilantro at a opening.
+A blaster confuses a memorable cilantro at an opening.

 ## Skinny Conspiracy